ILIAS-eLearning/ILIAS/docs/INSTALL.md

 IliasIniPath = /var/www/html/ilias/ilias.ini.php
 ```

-ILIAS can generate a proper configuration file via the Administration menu ("Administration &rarr; General Settings &rarr; Server &rarr; Java-Server &rarr; Create Configuration File").
-Please note that the configuration file is not directly written to the file system, you have to copy the displayed content and create the file manually.
+ILIAS can generate a proper configuration file via the Administration menu ("Administration -> General Settings -> Server -> Java-Server -> Create Configuration File").
+Please note that the configuration file is not directly written to the file system, you MUST copy the displayed content and create the file manually.

-You can use the following SysV-Initscript to start the RPC server:
+You MAY use the following SysV-Initscript to start the RPC server:

 ```
 #!/bin/bash